-We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
+We will obtain written consent from parents/carers for photographs and videos to be taken of their child for educational purposes for use in the classroom and school displays, communication, marketing and promotional materials.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.